jclin22009/motorized_couch/README.md

 ## Installation

-Install packages using pip.
-Make sure to install PyVESC by typing:
+Install PyVESC by typing:
 ```bash
 pip install git+https://github.com/LiamBindle/PyVESC.git
 ```

+And also install the `requirements.txt` with `pip3 install -r requirements.txt`

 As seen on tiktok